CrossforceStudios/RodbloganWarfare/_posts/2023-12-25-franchise-report.md

 ### Furnitures & Alloys

 In January, 7 new furnitures were added for the FX-05 rifles and carbines.
 Some were solid colors, but 4 were ***very*** special.
 These camos haven't seen the light of day in RW since 2019.
 However, that changes with the reintroduction of these types of camos.
 Also, the SA80s received a new Tan Furniture and a new Green Furniture - the first ever for the new rifle.
-The HK21 also received furnitures in June of 2023.
+The Colt Python and HK21 also received furnitures/alloys as of April and June of 2023 (repsectively).

 ## Magazines